ack-solutions/expo-template/docs/design-standards.md

 - Use a consistent heading and text scale across the project.
 - Use font weight and size to create hierarchy.
 - Avoid too many font sizes on one screen.

-### Basic Hierarchy

-- page title
-- section title
-- card title
-- body text
-- helper text
-- table/meta text

-### Rules

-- Page headings should be clear and prominent.
-- Secondary text should be visually softer than primary text.
-- Helper text and descriptions should not compete with key content.
-- Keep line length readable where possible.

 ---